axolo-co/WDIDY/readme.md

 # Contributing

-If you want to contribute to this project, simply fork it and submit a pull request.
-We will review it and merge it if we find it useful for the project.
-Create an issue if you have any improvement ideas before working on a pull requests.
+If you have suggestions for improvements, first open an issue to discuss them.
+To get involved in this project, fork it and submit a pull request.
+We will evaluate its relevance to the project and, if helpful, merge it.

 # ChatGPT 4 Prompt to come up with a first version of the script
 ```